existence333/Dance-Planner/README.md

 -----------------------------------------------------------------------------------------------------

-Download and open "index.html" locally using a web browser to access the program.
-All data is stored locally; closing the tab doesn't reset the saved information.
+Download and open "index.html" locally using a web browser to access the program. "index.html" is an HTML file, and is supported by most web browsers.
+Functionality on mobile devices is un-tested.
+All data is stored locally.

 There are 7 options within the website; follow on-screen instructions and enter appropriate information.
 The program was not designed to automatically remove assignments past due date, and